metamn/react/content/blog/on-design-systems-3/index.md

 **Component-based UI frameworks** use props as API mechanism to bind together HTML, CSS and Javascript into standalone components.

-Props, being more advanced than class names, let component frameworks to freely choose if they go with an open or closed API.
+Props-based binding gives a choice.
+It's up to the framework to decide if it goes with an open or closed API.

 ## Open and closed APIs